Entering the Sacred River of Grief

 Live Zoom Webinar Schedule:

-- The weekend of Friday, January 13 to Sunday, January 15 (Zoom times to be decided by our community).
+- The weekend of Friday, December 15 to Sunday, December 17 (Zoom times to be decided based on the time zones present in our community).

 Time Commitment: You’ll read the course curriculum and interact in the Forum on your own schedule (plan for a minimum of two hours per week), and you’ll meet with your Sacred River community at the times and days listed above.